Went Legit

 "Went Legit" is a song by the American rapper G Herbo that went viral in mid-2025.
 It was first seen in December 2024 as an additional track on his eighth mixtape Greatest Rapper Alive, exclusive to his MySeat-based streaming app.
 A music video for the song was uploaded to YouTube on February 3, 2025.
 "Went Legit" first charted in May 2025 on Billboard's Hot R&B/Hip-Hop Songs listing.
 It entered the Billboard Hot 100 pop chart in July 2025 as it was going viral on TikTok, hitting 10 million Spotify streams.
 A popular video remix was made in July by the comedian Druski.

-After going Gold on August 15, 2025, the song was officially released on August 29 as a single from Herbo's seventh album Lil Herb (2025).
+After being certified gold by the Recording Industry Association of America (RIAA) on August 15, 2025, the song was officially released on August 29 as a single from Herbo's seventh album, Lil Herb (2025).
 It was produced by Daniel Ivy.
 The single peaked at number 73 on the Hot 100 on October 25, and it peaked at number 14 on the hip-hop chart on November 1.
+The song was certified platinum by the RIAA in January 2026, G Herbo's first solo platinum record.